darelf/streets/assets/jade.md

-Jade is a young woman who formally worked as a stripper at the Syx Pynx, but now is peddling jazz on the streets.
+Jade is a young woman who formerly worked as a stripper at the Syx Pynx, but now is peddling jazz on the streets.
 Essentially homeless, she is hopelessly addicted to BTLs, and seems despondent when not chipped in.
 She is a good source of information on the local neighborhood, though she doesn't have much influence and is extremely careful about giving out information